veebch/bigaudrey/README.md

 ```bash
 filebrowser -r /home/pi/bigaudrey/data -p 8080 -a 0.0.0.0
 ```
-Access via `http://bigaudrey.local:8080` on any LAN device.
+Access via `http://bigaudrey.local:8080` on any device on the same network as Audrey.

 ## Auto-Start (Systemd)
 1. Create a service file: